 In 1941, the deposit was acquired by National Lead Company (later NL Industries, Inc.).
 Production began in 1942.
 The target mineral in this case was ilmenite.
 Iron (magnetite) was a co-product.
-In 1908, a French metallurgist working for the MacIntyre Co. discovered that titanium dioxide made and excellent white paint pigment.
+In 1908, a French metallurgist working for the MacIntyre Co. discovered that titanium dioxide made an excellent white paint pigment.
 With the advent of Would War II, TiO_2 became a critical strategic resource.
 It was used in paint, paper, rubber and ceramics but it was an essential raw material in chemical smoke screens.
 To bring the mine into production required the construction of 8.5 miles of road, a 42 mile power line from Ticonderoga, 29 miles of railroad from North Creek, housing for 180 families and 160 single men, schools, fire department, medical services, and recreational facilities.
 Over the years, 4,564 men and women worked at the mine.

 The mine continued in production until 1982 when the closure of the NL ilmenite processing plant in New Jersey led to the closure of the mine.
 Magnetite concentrates continued to be shipped from stockpile until 1989.
 Attempts were made to use the magnetite as blast furnace feed stock but these were not particularly successful.
 The bulk of the magnetite was sold as ballast, for ferroconcrete, and most importantly, to coal producers for use in a slurry to separate coal from waste rock.
-Currently, a skeleton crew staffs the operation for a variety of purposes.
+The mine site was reclaimed in 2005-2006.
+Of the 11,000 acres owned by NL (now Kronos Worldwide, Inc.) most was purchased by the Open Space Institute with plans for eventual transfer to the State of New York.
+The lands will become part of the surrounding Adirondack Park.
 A total of more than 141 million tons of rock were removed during the course of mining to process sixty million tons of ore.
 From this ore, more than twelve million tons of ilmenite and seventeen million tons of magnetite were extracted.
 Thirty-one million tons of ilmenite and twenty-one million tons of magnetite remain.